scylladb/scylladb-docs-homepage/docs/get-started/data-modeling/best-practices.rst

     );

-In this model, the partition key is chosen as ``user_id``, which is a globally unique identifier for each message.
+In this model, the partition key is chosen as ``user_id``, which is a globally unique identifier for each user.
 This choice results in poor partition key selection because it doesn't distribute data evenly across partitions.
 As a result, messages from popular users with many messages will create hot partitions, as all their messages will be concentrated in a single partition.